rootstrap/react-redux-base/README.md

 **Install [Yarn](https://yarnpkg.com/en/docs/install)** - Fast, reliable, and secure package manager

+## Redux setup

+The base comes with a status reducer and a custom thunk middleware.
+This makes working with, and managing the status of async side effect easier.
+Learn more about this in the [redux docs section](docs/redux.md)

 ## Server Side Rendering
 This base is already set up with a Node server for SSR.